roosemberth/karuiwm/README.md

 build
 -----

-stwm requires Xlib and Xinerama to be installed on the system.
+karuiwm requires Xlib and Xinerama to be installed on the system.
 It is also highly recommended to install dmenu, since some workspace-related actions rely on it.

-This will create the binary <code>stwm</code>:
+This will create the binary <code>karuiwm</code>:

 	make